Tablix Data Region (Report Builder and SSRS)

 Static and dynamic rows and columns, and how they relate to groups.

-These concepts help you to recognize the structure that Report Builder and Report Designer add for you when you add templates and create groups, and to modify the structure to suit your own needs.
+This article spells out these concepts to explain the structure that Report Builder and Report Designer add for you when you add templates and create groups, so you can modify the structure to suit your own needs.
 Report Builder and Report Designer provide multiple visual indicators to help you recognize tablix data region structure.
 For more information, see Tablix Data Region Cells, Rows, and Columns (Report Builder) and SSRS.

 Detail data is all the data from a report dataset as it comes back from the data source.
 Detail data is essentially what you see in the query designer results pane when you run a dataset query.
 The actual detail data includes calculated fields that you create, and is restricted by filters set on the dataset, data region, and details group.
 You display detail data on a detail row by using a simple expression such as [Quantity].
 When the report runs, the detail row repeats once for each row in the query results at run time.